microsoftgraph/msgraph-sdk-powershell/src/Users/Users/docs/v1.0-beta/Microsoft.Graph.Users.md

 Update the navigation property settings in users

 ### [Update-MgUserSettingContactMergeSuggestion](Update-MgUserSettingContactMergeSuggestion.md)
-Update the properties of a contactMergeSuggestions object.
+Update the navigation property contactMergeSuggestions in users

 ### [Update-MgUserSettingItemInsight](Update-MgUserSettingItemInsight.md)
-Update the privacy settings for itemInsights and meeting hours insights of a user.
+Update the navigation property itemInsights in users

 ### [Update-MgUserSettingRegionalAndLanguageSetting](Update-MgUserSettingRegionalAndLanguageSetting.md)
-Update some or all of the properties of a regionalAndLanguageSettings object.
+Update the navigation property regionalAndLanguageSettings in users

 ### [Update-MgUserSettingShiftPreference](Update-MgUserSettingShiftPreference.md)
-Update the properties and relationships of a shiftPreferences object.
+Update the navigation property shiftPreferences in users

 ### [Update-MgUserTodoList](Update-MgUserTodoList.md)
 Update the navigation property lists in users